sweetpea-org/sweetpea-py/docs/_source/api/factors.rst

               A factor for use in an experiment design.

+              By default :class:`.Factor` in SweetPea always creates a discrete factor which contains a finite number of  levels (Refer to :class:`.ContinuousFactor` for non-discrete factors).
               The levels of a factor can be plain :class:`.Level` values, any kind of non-:class:`.Level` value (which is implicitly coerced to a :class:`.Level` value), or